 In good times and in bad, creativity is resilient.
 It has the power to drive positive change.
 The potential for creativity exists within everyone.
 To unlock that potential, the right tools and opportunities must be made accessible and inclusive.

-Democratising creativity with the new Adobe Stock free collection
+Democratizing creativity with the new Adobe Stock free collection

 Launching today, the new Adobe Stock free collection includes over 70,000 high-quality, photos, vectors, illustrations, templates, 3D assets, and videos, hand-curated from talented Adobe Stock artists.
 Whether you’re looking for a vibrant photo, an engaging video, or a sleek icon, the Adobe Stock free collection showcases a wide breadth of popular topics that are aesthetically fresh and will inspire you to create your best work yet.
 This new collection is a way to empower our community by making the means to create accessible to all, while supporting our artists.

 Stock content has long been a powerful tool for creatives.
-Whether using it to jump-start projects, quickly visualise and pitch ideas and concepts, or combine licensed and original content into something new, creatives rely on stock to help them do more, faster.
+Whether using it to jump-start projects, quickly visualize and pitch ideas and concepts, or combine licensed and original content into something new, creatives rely on stock to help them do more, faster.
 Today, it’s even more essential that content creators have access to sophisticated imagery, while considerations like shrinking budgets and the need for social distancing have made it extremely challenging to create original work.

 The free assets are sourced from the world class Adobe Stock collection and come with the same commercial licenses as our paid assets.
 Customers licensing free content from Adobe Stock can use this content in their personal, business, or commercial projects with the peace of mind that they are sourcing content ethically and respecting the artist community.

-With the free collection, you can take advantage of all the time-saving search filters you’re used to on Adobe Stock, such as filtering by Copy Space, Depth of Field, and Colour.
+With the free collection, you can take advantage of all the time-saving search filters you’re used to on Adobe Stock, such as filtering by Copy Space, Depth of Field, and Color.
 You can also look for content similar to an asset you like by uploading an image to our Visual Search feature.

 We understand how much effort goes into creative work, from idea to finished product, and Adobe Stock makes sure artists are paid for creating this valuable content.
 In supporting artists for providing free content, we see this as investment back into the artist community to continue evolving the creative landscape, while ethically creating greater opportunities for stock customers.